 Incident Classification Risk Consequence In npact Descriptors Downer Severity Rating Level (A) Environmental and Community Impact i (B) Regulatory Licence/ Approvals (C) Spills/ Chemical and Hydrocarbon Storage (D) Water (E) Waste Disposal (F) Flora/ Fauna/ Biosecurity (G) Air, Odour, Dust, Fume Noise and Vibration (G) Heritage ii / Archaeological (I) notification to the regulator. company or individual. be eradicated within 12 months.
 Failure to notify local community of activities as required by licence, permit or approval.
 Post blast fume event that does not breach exclusion zone but has multiple community complaints.
 2 Minor impact on the environment; or Community complaint founded requiring intervention and management attention.
 Administrative Breach to licence or approval notifiable to the regulator.
 E.g. didn't submit an annual return on time.
 Works commence without an environmental licence or approval where one is required.
 Any spill outside the secondary containment or operational area or a spill that can be cleaned up and managed appropriately.
-Any spill that does not cause "material harm" .
+Any spill that does not cause "material harm" 3 .
 Any unplanned water discharge that resulted in a minor exceedance that does not trigger notification to the regulator.
 Water delineation structures (e.g. bunds or other secondary containment) failed to prevent contamination of waterway (e.g. dam, creek, groundwater, wetland, or drainage system) or other Non-regulated waste being taken to a facility not licensed to accept that type of waste.
 Littering from business related activities blown or disposed of away from work site or associated with transport and storage of waste.
 Deaths of multiple individuals from a common species.
 Unnecessary or unauthorised disturbance of vegetation or land.
 Introduction of a non-declared weed, pest or plant disease that can be eradicated within 3 months.
 Generation of air, odour, dust, noise and vibration emissions causing temporary period (<1 day) of inconvenience.
 Post blast fume event which does not breach blast exclusion zone and incurs single, one-off, community complaint.
 Import/ export or use of a regulated substance (e.g. ozone depleting) without authorisation or outside licence/ Disturbance causing minor harm to a known heritage or archaeological site of low significance that does not trigger notification to the regulator.

-Incident Classification Risk Consequence In npact Descriptors Downer Severity Rating Level (A) everity Rating and Licence/ and Hydrocarbo Level Community Approvals Storage Water (E) Waste Disposal (F) Flora/ Fauna/ Biosecurity (G) Air, Odour, Dust, Fume Noise and Vibration (G) Heritage ii / Archaeological (I) environmentally sensitive areas. approval conditions.
-1 Negligible Administrative Minor spills Ampact on the Breach to licence contained within A water discharge with negligible harm to the waterway.
+Incident Classification Risk Consequence Impact Descriptors Downer Severity Rating Level (A) Environmental and Community Impact i (B) Regulatory Licence/ Approvals (C) Spills/ Chemical and Hydrocarbon Storage (D) Water (E) Waste Disposal (F) Flora/ Fauna/ Biosecurity (G) Air, Odour, Dust, Fume Noise and Vibration (G) Heritage ii / Archaeological (I) environmentally sensitive areas. approval conditions.
+1 Negligible impact on the environment; or No or unfounded community complaint.
+Administrative Breach to licence that can be rectified immediately.
+Non-conformance to a licence outside of Downer control - e.g. rainfall exceeds stormwater treatment design criteria Minor spills contained within immediate area.
+Spills contained within the secondary containment (e.g. bund) or operational area (e.g. mine site).
+A water discharge with negligible harm to the waterway.
 Waste going into the incorrect receptacle.
 Recycling material being disposed of incorrectly when recycling facilities are available.
 One off or isolated interaction or death of a single common species (e.g. grey kangaroo or established tree or shrub struck by vehicle).
 One-off or isolated air, odour, dust, noise and vibration emission.
 Post blast fume event does not breach exclusion zone, no associated community complaint.
 Unknown heritage or archaeological object found unexpectedly, and disturbance occurred, causing negligible harm.

-One or more of the criteria in the Impact Descriptors columns triggers the classification/ level to be declared for an incident.
+1 One or more of the criteria in the Impact Descriptors columns triggers the classification/ level to be declared for an incident.
 The incident classification will be taken as the highest number of all the impact descriptors.